Ahtasham-ul-haq/Youtube_Video_downloader/README.md

 # Youtube Video Downloader

-A python automated program which downloads a Youtube video.
+A python automated program that downloads a Youtube video.

 ## Installation